-the One who alone has immortality, dwelling in unapproachable light; who no one among men has seen, nor is able to see; to whom be the honor and dominion of ages.
+- the One alone having immortality and dwelling in unapproachable light, whom no one among men saw, nor is able to see; to whom be honor and the dominion of ages.
 Amen.

-> - To the rich in the present age; instruct them not to be arrogant nor to *trust in the uncertainty of riches but in God; the One who richly provided us with all things for enjoyment.
+- To the rich in the present age; instruct them not to be arrogant nor to *trust in the uncertainty of riches but in God; the One richly providing us with all things for enjoyment.

-> - They are to do good, to be rich in good works, to be generous and ready to share,
+- They are to do good, to be rich in good works, to be generous and ready to share,

-> - storing up for themselves a good foundation for what is about to come, so they might seize the life which is truly life.
+- storing up for themselves a good foundation for what is about to come, so they might seize the life which is truly life.

-> - O Timothy, keep the deposit entrusted to you; turning away from profane, worthless babblings and contradictions falsely called knowledge,
+- O Timothy, keep the deposit entrusted to you, turning away from profane, worthless babblings and contradictions that are falsely called knowledge,

-> - which in professing them, some have gone astray from the faith.
+- which in professing them, some went astray from the faith.
 Grace be with you.
 [Amen]

->

-> Click to Collapse this Chapter
+Click to Collapse this Chapter